Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 loadkeys pt-latin9
 </pre>

 In my case there are two keymaps available, `pt-latin1` and `pt-latin9`, the diferences between them, can be seen [here](https://www.cs.tut.fi/~jkorpela/latin9.html).
 Just keep in mind that the ISO Latin 9 is more recent.

 #### (Optional) Partition plan

 Before any change, get to know the details of each recommended partition.

-I personally don't use any partition scheme because it reduces the total space available, and because I have an external HDD with a full partition backup of my system in case anything goes wrong.

 > https://wiki.archlinux.org/index.php/partitioning#Partition_scheme
 > http://en.wikipedia.org/wiki/Disk_partitioning#Benefits_of_multiple_partitions

+I personally don't use any partition schema because it reduces the total space available on the SSD drives.
+Instead, I have an external HDD with a full partition backup of my system in case anything goes wrong.

+Although, recently I changed my **notebook** primary partition (`/dev/md125p3`) to an extended partition (still `/dev/md125p3`) to accommodate a  `100MiB /boot` logical partition (`/dev/md125p5`) and a encrypted root logical partition (`/dev/md125p6`).
+This was done because I added a dm-crypt layer to my system as described below.

 ##### Check existing partitions